wmeints/coding-agent-workshop/README.md

 - **Module 1: Setup and introduction:** In the first module we'll explore LLMs and how to create the project structure for the coding agent.

-- **Building the core of the coding agent:** In this module we'll look at core agent loop and the base instructions for the agent.
+- **Module 2: Building the core of the coding agent:** In this module we'll look at core agent loop and the base instructions for the agent.

-- **Giving the agent tools to work with:** This module covers how to build the necessary plugins and tools for the agent to be able to edit code.
+- **Module 3: Giving the agent tools to work with:** This module covers how to build the necessary plugins and tools for the agent to be able to edit code.

-- **Adding task memory:** In this module we'll look at adding task memory and how to get debugging information from the agent using opentelemetry.
+- **Module 4: Adding task memory:** In this module we'll look at adding task memory and how to get debugging information from the agent using opentelemetry.

-- **Including support for MCP servers:** In the final module, we'll look at using MCP servers to extend the functionality of the coding agent.
+- **Module 5: Including support for MCP servers:** In the final module, we'll look at using MCP servers to extend the functionality of the coding agent.

 ## Contributing to this workshop